labster/p6-IO-Path-More/README.md

 ## METHODS
 This module provides a class based interface to all sorts of filesystem related functions on paths:

-#### path and Str
-Returns the entire path, put together, as a string.

-#### basename
-Returns the name of the file as a string.

-#### directory
-Returns the directory portion of the file path as a string.
-For example, for `/usr/bin/perl`, the result would be `"/usr/bin"`.

-#### volume
-Returns the volume portion of the file path, if such a thing has meaning on the current platform; otherwise it returns an empty string.
-For example, with `C:\\WINDOWS\\SYSTEM32`, the string `"C:"` will be returned.

-#### is\_absolute
-Takes no arguments.
-Returns True if the path is an absolute path, false otherwise.

-#### is\_relative
-Takes no arguments.
-Returns True if the path is an relative path, false otherwise.
-This is always the opposite result of is\_absolute.

-#### absolute( Str $base = $*CWD )
-Transforms the path into an absolute path (if it is not already absolute), and returns a new IO::Path::More object.
-If you supply a base path, it will transform relative to that directory -- otherwise, it will just use the current working directory.
-Returns a new IO::Path::More object.

-If you're doing this on a foreign file system, you had better provide the base, or you'll end up with something weird like `C:\\WINDOWS\\local/bin/perl6`.

-#### relative( Str $relative\_to\_directory = $*CWD)
-Transforms the path into a relative path, and returns the result in an IO::Path::More.
-If no parameter is supplied, as above, the current working directory will be used as a default.

-The same caveat on foreign file systems applies here.

-#### parent()
-Returns the parent of the current path as a new object.
-Warning, this does not check for symbolic links -- only the written path as given will be considered.

-On a Unix/POSIX filesystem, if called recursively, it will work like so:

-	parent level          relative       absolute
-	Starting Path (0)     foo/bar        /foo/bar
-	1                       foo            /foo
-	2                        .              /
-	3                        ..             /
-	4                      ../..            /
-	5                     ../../..          /

 #### append( *@parts )
 Concatenates anything passed onto the end of the path, and returns the result in a new object.
 For example, `path("/foo").append(<bar baz/zig>)` will return a path of `/foo/bar/baz/zig`.